kakakuoka/usttc/README.md

 # USTTC (Unified Speech-to-Text Client)

-This project provides a simple and unified client wrapper for different Speech-to-test providers on the basic use cases, and gives users an easy way to switch and test among different providers.
+This project provides a simple and unified client wrapper for multiple [Speech-to-test (STT)](https://en.wikipedia.org/wiki/Speech_recognition) providers on the basic use cases, and gives users an easy way to switch and test among different providers.

+## Background
+The accuracy of Speech-to-text (STT) improved significantly during the past few years.
+There are a lot of cloud STT providers on the market, including some big players like Google and AWS, and a few ambitious new providers like Voicegain.ai and Assembly.ai.

+As a Speech Recognition Scientist, I have reviewed many providers in the last few years, and I have noticed that each provider has its unique features.
+However, most users do not necessarily need those additional features, especially in the early testing stage.
+Their requirements are very simple and basic -- getting accurate transcript of the provided audio.

+In terms of my personal background, I am the Senior AI Scientist in Voicegain (specializing in Speech Recognition), but USTTC is a personal project, and I try to do it without any bias.
+As mentioned, the goal of this project is to enable more people in the community to explore and test STT without too much trouble of dealing with varied providers, APIs and documentations.

 ## Installation